yedhink/webpage-from-sketch/readme.md

 Special kinda cooked ramen codebase.
 Use at your own discretion, because neither me nor mere mortals can figure out what's going on in this codebase after a while!
 I am kidding.
 It's not that badly written compared to my other projects :D

+This was my final year project in college for anyone wondering.
+Sigh.

 ## Authors
 * @yedhink
 * @ranjith